Woman talking on the phone on the couch

 Forming part of the Fair Work Act closing loopholes 2.0 legislation, the right to disconnect came into effect for large businesses in August 2024.
-For small businesses (fewer than 15 employees) the same right to disconnect law comes into effect on 26 August 2025.
+For small businesses (fewer than 15 employees) the same right to disconnect law came into effect on 26 August 2025.

 The right to disconnect means eligible employees in Australia can refuse to monitor, read, or respond to work-related communication outside of normal working hours unless it’s considered unreasonable.
 This can be communication from their employer or a third party such as a client, supplier.